Ubaydullah-A/Charting-Mastodon-Activity/README.md

 To run this, use: python3 back-end.py

 ### Front-end
 The front-end takes the activity data collected by the back-end and displays it on a graph.
+When connected to a local LLM, it can also provide an AI analysis of the displayed data.

 To run this, use: python3 front-end.py